cisagov/LME/dashboards/Readme.md

 ## Wazuh Dashboards:
 For more info on these dashboards see wazuh's documentation: [LINK](https://documentation.wazuh.com/current/integrations-guide/elastic-stack/index.html)
-This is the dashboard URL:
+This is the dashboard URL that inspired the current Wazuh dashboards:
 ```bash
 https://packages.wazuh.com/integrations/elastic/4.x-8.x/dashboards/wz-es-4.x-8.x-dashboards.ndjson
 ```

 ## How to update dashboards
 Currently you need to run `ansible-playbook post_install_local.yml` to upload the current LME dashboards.

+If you need to reupload them, you can delete the `INSTALLED` file in the appropriate `/opt/lme/dashboards` directory and re-run the `post install` script.

 ## Updating to new dashboards and removing old ones (Starting with 1.1.0)
 Browse to `Kibana->Stack Management` then select `Saved Objects`.